George Floyd latest: Trump tells governors to 'call in National Guard' | DW | 05.06.2020

 "The deployment of federal law enforcement personnel and equipment are inflaming demonstrators and adding to the grievances of those who, by and large, are peacefully protesting for change and for reforms to the racist and broken systems that are killing black Americans."

-15:36 Earlier Friday, Twitter blocked a Trump campaign tribute video over a copyright claim, adding to a growing feud between the Social Media platform and Trump.
-The video, still contained pictures of Floyd and Trump soundbites calling his death a "grave tragedy" and stating "it should never have happened."
+15:36 Earlier Friday, Twitter blocked a Trump campaign tribute video over a copyright claim, adding to a growing feud between the social media platform and the US president.
+The video, still visible on YouTube, contained pictures of Floyd and Trump soundbites calling his death a "grave tragedy" and stating "it should never have happened."

 15:05 Trump said he was "suggesting to some governors that are too proud ...
 Don't be proud.
 Get the job done.
 You'll end up doing much better in the end, calling the National Guard.
 Call me.